zahrabeng/js-node-postgres-demos/README.md

 createdb demos
 ```

 - Then connect to the database with an SQL GUI client (e.g beekeeper studio) and run all of the sql in [create-tables.sql](./create-tables.sql).
-This will create and populate the tables required for the demo.
+This will c reate and populate the tables required for the demo.

 # Setting up the node project